tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what major illnesses or health problems affected your family?
 - who were you especially close to in the family? why?
 - what family traditions were most important to you?
+- do you find yourself saying the same things to me that your parents said to you?
 - briefly tell one or more of our family's best stories or tall tales
 - what was the best advice your parents gave you?
 - what did you love most about your father? least? why?